 - I Am That Small Girl – Krishel posts her book reviews and just about anything that comes to her mind.
-I found her from her blog I Saw My Future.
-From there, I’ve ventured across her blog and found wonderful posts.
+I found her from her post I Saw My Future.
+From there, I’ve ventured across her blog and found many wonderful posts.

 - A Walk Across America – I found this blog recently and it’s so inspiring.
 The blog is about Danny Finnegan and Abby Bongaarts as they walk across America from Long Beach, NY to San Francisco, CA. Emphasis on walk.
 Their blog is inspirational as they write the different stories and adventures they come across.

 - Uninspired Writers – This blogger is stunning in the way she inspires the uninspired.
 Her whole blog is about getting inspiration rooted in the bones of all the writers that need it.
 It’s an awesome uplifting site.